backdrop-contrib/userprotect/README.txt

   -- User administrators bypass all protections.
   -- The root user specifically bypasses all protections.
-  -- The anonymous user is specifically protected from all edits.
+  -- The anonymous user (uid 0) and root user (uid 1) are protected from all
-  -- The root user is specifically protected from all edits.
+     edits, deletion, and OpenID operations.
   -- All role protections are disabled.
-  -- The 'change own e-mail' and 'change own password' permissions are enabled for
+  -- The 'change own e-mail', 'change own password', and 'change own openid'
-     authenticated users in the userprotect section at administer -> user management -> access control.
+     permissions are enabled for authenticated users in the userprotect section at administer -> user management -> access control.

 This effectively amounts to no protections.
-It is suggested that you turn off as many default administrator bypass settings as possible, and set bypass settings for specific user administrators--this allows you to take advantage of the status, roles, deletion, and edit protections in a meaningful way.
+It is suggested that you turn off as many default administrator bypass settings as possible, and set bypass settings for specific user administrators--this allows you to take advantage of the status, roles, deletion, openid and edit protections in a meaningful way.
 Because of the per-user bypass/protection settings for the anonymous and root user, this will also begin protecting those users, without compromising the root user's access to the entire site.

-Important note: In order to protect a user from a deletion by visiting the user/X/delete directly, you must enable the 'delete' protection specifically.
+Important note: In order to protect a user from deletion (by visiting user/X/delete directly) and/or OpenID edits (by visiting user/X/openid directly), you must enable the 'delete' and/or 'openid' protection specifically.
-The 'all account edits' protection only disables the delete button at user/X/edit!
+Enabling 'all account edits' does not enable these protections!

 Also note that this module only provides protection against actions via the website interface--operations that a module takes directly are not protected!